-CE marking is valid only for products for which EU-wide specifications have been introduced.
+CE marking is valid only for products for which EU specifications have been introduced.

-To obtain the CE marking for your product, you must put together a technical dossier proving that your product fulfils all the EU-wide requirements.
+To affix the CE marking to your product, you must put together a technical dossier proving that your product fulfils all the EU-wide requirements.
 As the product's manufacturer, you bear sole responsibility for declaring conformity with all requirements.
 Once your product bears the CE marking, you might have to provide your distributors and/or importers with all the supporting documentation concerning CE marking.

 How to obtain CE marking?

-1. Identify the EU-wide requirements for your product
+1. Identify the EU requirements for your product

-The EU-wide requirements are laid down in directives that cover different products, for example:
+The EU-wide requirements are laid down in directives that cover different products or product sectors, for example:

 2. Check whether your product meets the specific requirements

-It is up to you to make sure your product meets all the EU-wide legal requirements.
-If harmonised European standards exist for your product and you follow them in the production process, your product will automatically comply with the relevant EU directives.
+It is up to you to make sure your product meets all the EU legal requirements.
+If harmonised European standards exist for your product and you follow them in the production process, your product will be presumed to be in conformity with the requirements laid down in the relevant EU directives.

-The use of standards is voluntary - you cannot be obliged to use them.
-You could also opt for other technical solutions to fulfil the essential requirements set out in the relevant directive.
+The use of standards is voluntary - you are not obliged to use them.
+You can also opt for other technical solutions to fulfil the essential requirements set out in the relevant EU directive.

-3. Check whether your product must be tested by an independent national authority
+3. Check whether your product must be tested by a Notified Body

-For some products, special authorities ("notified bodies") must verify that your product meets the specific technical requirements.
+For some products, special conformity assessment bodies ('Notified Bodies') must verify that your product meets the specific technical requirements.
 This is not obligatory for all products.
-Use the "Nando" database to identify which notified body to contact in your case.
+Use the "Nando" database to identify which Notified Body to contact in your case.

 4. Test your product

-If your product doesn't need to be verified by an independent authority, then it is up to you to check that it conforms with the technical requirements.
+If your product doesn't need to be verified by an independent body, then it is up to you to check that it complies with the technical requirements.
 This includes estimating and documenting the possible risks when using your product.

 5. Compile the technical dossier

-Your technical dossier should include all the documents that prove that your product conforms with the technical requirements.
+Your technical dossier should include all the documents that prove that your product complies with the technical requirements.

 6. Affix the CE marking and draft a declaration of conformity

-Finally you can put the CE marking on your product.
+Finally you can affix the CE marking on your product.
 The marking must be visible, legible and indelible.
-If you had to involve a notified body in step 3, you should also put the identification number of this authority on the product.
-You must also draft and sign an EC declaration of conformity stating that your product meets all legal requirements.
+If you had to involve a notified body in step 3, you should also put the identification number of this body on the product.
+You must also draft and sign an EU declaration of conformity stating that your product meets all legal requirements.